bytecodealliance/component-docs/component-model/src/language-support/c.md

 After this command completes, you will have a new file named `adder.wasm` available in the source folder.

-You can see that `adder.wasm` contains a component with the following command:
+You can verify that `adder.wasm` is a valid WebAssembly component with the following command:

 ```console
 > wasm-tools print adder.wasm | head -1